gazed/vu/README.md

 * There is no networking package.
 * Physics only handles boxes and spheres.
 * The device layer interface provides only the absolute minimum from the underlying windowing system.
-Only OSX, Windows 7+ are currently supported.
+Only OSX and Windows 7+ are currently supported.
 * Rendering supports standard OpenGL 3.3 and later.
 OpenGL extensions are not used.
-* Windows is limited by the availability of OpenGL and OpenAL.
+* The Windows platform is sometimes limited by the availability of OpenGL and OpenAL.
   Generally OpenGL issues are fixed by downloading manufacturer's graphic card drivers.
   However older laptops with Intel graphics don't always have OpenGL drivers.